Linea alba (abdomen): Clinical significance

-An abnormal widening of the linea alba is known as diastasis recti.
+An abnormal widening of the linea alba and the abdomanal wall generally is known as diastasis recti.

-During pregnancy, the linea alba usually darkens due to hormonal changes whereupon it becomes known as the linea nigra.
-The linea nigra sometimes also occurs in either sex outside the context of pregnancy.

 A median incision through the linea alba is a common surgical approach for abdominal surgery.
 This is because it consists of mostly connective tissue, and does not contain any primary nerves or blood vessels.
+The linea alba is narrower below the belly button and is hard to close (sew together), so it a common site of hernias following surgery.

+In C-sections, the two rectus abdominis muscles must be separated in order to access the uterus underneath; in most C/S techniques, these are typically manually pulled apart, and thus "blunt dissection" (tearing) through the linea alba occurs.
+In Pfannenstiel-Kerr method sharp dissection (cutting with a scalpel) is used.

 Additional images

 Surface anatomy of the front of the thorax and abdomen.